EmanuelePapini/csespy/README.md

 ### Install ###

 Simply download the repository in the desired folder to start using it.
-If you have a PYTHONPATH already set, you can put the FIF folder directly there so that you can import the package from everywhere.
+If you have a PYTHONPATH already set, you can put the csespy folder directly there so that you can import the package from everywhere.

 Authors: Emanuele Papini (EP) and Francesco Maria Follega (FMF)